zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

 1. **1.
-Recruiter call/chat** where the person will ask you  a few questions to make sure that your background and CV are legit.
+Recruiter call/chat** where the recruiter will ask you  a few questions to ensure that your background and CV are legit.
 2. **2.
 Technical rounds.** I can categorize mainly 2 ways of the technical interview I have faced so far.

    * **\-The coding interview revolves around data structure and Algorithm**s.
 They will give you a coding problem similar to the ones from leetcode.
 Most of the time, the interviewers will ask you to articulate your thoughts as you are solving the problem as well.
 For this one, the preparation is pretty much picking a language you prefer and grinding leetcode as much as possible.
 Focus on easy and medium questions & a few data structures - Array, String, Hash Tables.
 Make sure you can provide the time complexity as well as the space complexity of your solution.  **I mostly faced this type of technical interview.**